-Building upon previous research into the diffusion of information across online media, a combination of text mining and social network analysis will reveal veracity in three consecutive steps: (i) analyze the information contained in the document, (ii) cross-reference extracted facts with trustworthy data sources, and (iii) trace the propagation of information among network nodes.
+Building upon previous research into the diffusion of information across online media, a combination of text mining and social network analysis reveals veracity in three consecutive steps: (i) analyze the information contained in the document, (ii) cross-reference extracted facts with trustworthy data sources, and (iii) trace the propagation of information among network nodes.

 The social context of storytelling has a significant impact on the diffusion of memes.
-The described set of “rumor intelligence” methods will therefore be tested in three specific domains (the figure below shows a screenshot of the current webLyzard dashboard that will be used for visualizing Pheme results):
+The described set of “rumour intelligence” methods were tested in three specific domains (the figure below shows a screenshot of the current webLyzard dashboard that has been adopted for visualizing PHEME results):

 - Medicine – outbreak and spread of a contagious disease, e.g. swine flu;

 - Digital Journalism – workflow improvements e.g. for breaking stories;

 - Climate Science – e.g., filter for the veracity of statements about the causes and impacts of climate change (extending the advanced search capabilities of the Media Watch on Climate Change).

 The PHEME research project was funded by the European Commission (EC) within the 7th Framework Programme (FP7) under Project No. 611233.
-It started on 01 Jan 2014 and will run for 36 months.
+It started on 01 Jan 2014 with a duration of 36 months.
 The consortium includes the following organizations: University of Sheffield (UK), MODUL University Vienna (AT), Saarland University (DE), King’s College (UK), University of Warwick (UK), Ontotext (BG), ATOS (ES), iHub (KE), and Swissinfo (CH).